Rao-Blackwellization to give Improved Estimates in Multi-List Studies: Rao-Blackwell/Improved Estimation

 Suppose a set of samples are obtained for a mark-recapture study under a particular capture model.
-A sample reordering of the original samples is a hypothetical re-assigning of the sample units to the samples, so the number of captures over the study is equal to that originally observed and hence which gives rise to different capture histories than those originally observed; Table \ref{M0_reordering} provides an example for a sample selected under the $M_0$ model (i.e. where capture probabilities are equal and constant for all units across sampling occasions).
+A sample reordering of the original samples is a hypothetical re-assigning of the sample units to the samples, so the number of captures over the study is equal to that originally observed and hence which gives rise to capture histories different than those originally observed; Table \ref{M0_reordering} provides an example for a sample selected under the null $M_0$ model (that is, where capture probabilities are equal and constant for all units across sampling occasions).

-Let $\mathcal{R}$ be the set of all sample reorderings.
+Define $d_R$ to be a sufficient statistic for a population quantity or model parameter $\gamma$, such as the population size or a capture probability corresponding to the mark-recapture model,.
+For the setup considered in this paper the sample reorderings that are mapped to the same $d_R$ as that which corresponds with the original sample orderings are consistent with the sufficient statistic and therefore are those which contribute to improved estimation.
+Let $\mathcal{R}$ be the set of all such sample reorderings.
 Index the sample reorderings as 1,...,$|\mathcal{R}|$.
-Define $d_0^{[r]}$ to be the hypothetical samples corresponding with reordering $r$, and $\hat{\gamma}_0^{[r]}$ the corresponding estimate of a population quantity or sampling parameter $\gamma$.
-Define $d_R$ to be a sufficient statistic for $\gamma$.
-Define $p(d_0^{[r]})$ to be the probability of observing the hypothetical samples under the capture model.
-It can be seen that with the sufficiency results given in this paper, under any of the models $p(d_0^{[r]})$ is uniform amongst all reorderings which are consistent with the corresponding sufficient statistic and zero otherwise; details and examples are provided in the following sections.
-Therefore, the Rao-Blackwellized/improved estimate of $\gamma$ is
+Define $d_0^{[r]}$ to be the hypothetical samples corresponding to reordering $r$; for example, for some $r$ the set $d_0^{[r]}$ would be the samples displayed in the right side of the example presented in Table \ref{M0_reordering}.
+Define $\hat{\gamma}_0^{[r]}$ to be the estimate of $\gamma$ based on the set of samples in $d_0^{[r]}$.
+Finally, define $p(d_0^{[r]})$ to be the probability of observing the reordered samples under the assumed capture model based on the observed unit labels and in the order the samples are selected.
+It can be seen that with the sufficiency results based on the labels-based likelihoods given in this paper, under any of the models $p(d_0^{[r]})$ is uniform amongst all reorderings which are consistent with the corresponding sufficient statistic; details and examples are provided in the following sections.
+Hence, the improved estimate is the arithmetic mean of the estimates that correspond to sample reorderings that could have been observed under the assumed mark-recapture model and which are consistent with the sufficient statistic; the improved estimate of $\gamma$ is

 To estimate the variance of the improved estimator, the decomposition of variances gives

 If $\hat{\text{var}}(\hat{\gamma}_0)$ is an estimator of $\text{var}(\hat{\gamma}_0)$ then an estimator of $\text{var}(\hat{\gamma}_{RB})$ is